|

 Overview

-The Campaign Overview dashboard benefits various roles within a team focused on digital experience optimization.
+The Campaigns Overview dashboard benefits various roles within a team focused on digital experience optimization.
 Here's how different personas can leverage its power:

 - For Optimization Managers: Get a daily snapshot of all running, paused, and recently concluded tests to track overall program velocity and health.